awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 + **Metadata accessible**: You can enable or disable access to the instance metadata\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
 + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
 + **Metadata response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
 + **Allow tags in metadata**: If you select **Enable**, the instance will allow access to all of its instance's tags from its metadata\.
-If you do not include this setting in the template, by default, access to the tags in instance metadata is disabled\.
+If you do not include this setting in the template, by default, access to the tags in instance metadata is not allowed\.
 For more information, see [Allow access to tags in instance metadata](Using_Tags.md#allow-access-to-tags-in-IMDS)\.
 + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 For more information, see [Run commands on your Linux instance at launch](user-data.md)\.

 ##### Summary<a name="lt-summary"></a>